FNATIC/sanity-plugin-vimeo-browser/README.md

   sanity install @fnc/sanity-plugin-vimeo-browser
 ```

+Add `vimeo.video` to the schemas where you want to have video support.

 Make sure to add an env variable called SANITY_STUDIO_VIMEO_TOKEN.
 Generate this token via the Vimeo dashboard (Requires Vimeo Pro).
 It needs access to the scopes `private create upload video_files public`.

 ## Development